Advisory Committee

 Ana María Ruiz is General Manager of the Midpeninsula Regional Open Space District, whose mission is to preserve open space lands, restore native habitat and provide ecologically-sensitive public access.
 She brings a strong technical expertise that is rooted in science and a planner’s analytical mind, along with a personal understanding of a wide range of community needs.

-Stuart Siegel is the Interim Director for the San Francisco Bay National Estuarine Research Reserve and a Research Professor for the San Francisco State University Estuary & Ocean Science Center.
+Stuart Siegel is the Coastal Resilience Specialist at the San Francisco Bay National Estuarine Research Reserve and Adjunct Professor for the San Francisco State University Estuary & Ocean Science Center.
 He has over 30 years of experience working in wetland restoration, applied restoration science, and ecosystem planning in the region.

-Casey Skinner is the Center Director for Richardson Bay Audubon Center & Sanctuary, where she oversees restoration projects throughout the San Francisco Bay Area and the Audubon Youth Leaders program.
+Casey Skinner is the San Francisco Bay Program Director for Richardson Bay Audubon Center & Sanctuary, where she oversees restoration projects throughout the San Francisco Bay Area and the Audubon Youth Leaders program.
 She serves on multiple committees for Equity, Diversity, Inclusion and Belonging, including committees of Audubon California, National Audubon Society, and the San Francisco Bay Joint Venture.

 Luisa Valiela is San Francisco Bay Program Manager for the U.S. Environmental Protection Agency, where she focuses on improving water quality in partnership with the San Francisco Regional Water Quality Control Board.
 She also oversees the San Francisco Bay Water Quality Improvement Fund, an EPA grant program that has provided over $44 million to protect and restore San Francisco Bay wetlands and water quality.